William Holmes (academic): Life

 In 1736 Holmes was appointed as the Oxford Regius Professor of Modern History, a post he held until 1742.
 Whilst President of St John's, Holmes had the last letter of Sir Thomas White, the founder of college, printed to give every scholar on entering college, urging the fellows to peacefully with each other and suggests they "take a coppye of yt for my sake".

-Holmes was ridiculed as "time-serving" in an imitation of the first satire of Juvenal, printed in London in 1740, and in a letter purporting to be written from Oxford, published in British Champions, or, The Impartial Advertizer on 10 January 1743, which printed "that ornament of learning and politeness H—es" is an example of those that "steer judiciously between all extremes".
+Holmes was ridiculed as "time-serving" in an imitation of the first satire of Juvenal, printed in London in 1740, and in a letter purporting to be written from Oxford, published in British Champions, or, The Impartial Advertiser on 10 January 1743, which printed "that ornament of learning and politeness H—es" is an example of those that "steer judiciously between all extremes".
 Holmes was the first president of St John's to be loyal to the House of Hanover.

 Holmes was supportive of sound learning and met with Thomas Hearne, who wished the University to plan the printing of Oxford manuscripts.
 On 9 July 1733, acting as Vice-Chancellor he revived the ceremony of "the act", which had been discontinued, and invited George Frideric Handel to play before and after the ceremony.
 However, his allowing Handel to perform inside the Sheldonian Theatre on several occasions outside of University ceremonies and to charge 5 shillings. for admission, offended Hearne and other traditionalists.
 Hearne stated that "Handel and (his lousy crew) a great number of foreign fiddlers".
 At another time, Holmes refused a company of players from visiting Oxford.

 He was from 1728 to 1748 the President of St John's College, Oxford.
 He was nominated by George II to the deanery of Exeter Cathedral on 4 June 1742.
 Holmes was buried in the college chapel, and on the instruction of his wife, Sarah, a monument to him was erected in the college chapel.
 On his death on 4 April 1748, Holmes left an estate of two farms and £200 a year to St John's College.